Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/first_investigator.md

 Click on the Actors Directory tab then Create Item give this a name e.g. New Investigator and set the Type to Character.

-You can drag your setup created above on to the character for the initial setup or drag this example instead
+You can drag your setup created above on to the character for the initial setup or drag this example instead [_1920's Setup Example_]

-Next drag your occupation created above on to the character or drag this example instead
+Next drag your occupation created above on to the character or drag this example instead [_Occupation Example_]

 On the left hand menu bar select Keeper's tools then select Character creation mode.